EasyCorp/EasyAdminBundle/Resources/doc/book/6-menu-configuration.md

 Linking Menu Items to Other Actions
 -----------------------------------

-Instead of linking to the `list` action of an entity, you can also link to any of its other actions.
+Instead of linking to the `list` view of an entity, you can make a menu item to link to any other entity action.
 Just define the `params` option to set the parameters used to generate the link of the menu item:

 ```yaml
 easy_admin: